Last Updated on 2 months by Sachin G

 # chroot /sysroot

-Now we will give passwd command in the command line and press same password twice for reset root password.
+Now, you’re inside your Linux system in single user mode .
+Give the passwd command in the command line and press the same password twice to reset the root password.

 # touch /.autorelabel

-Type exit two times after run autoreleble activity.
-The first will exit the chroot jail and the second will exit the initramfs debug shell.
+Type exit two times after running an autorelable activity.
+The first will exit the chroot jail, and the second will exit the initramfs debug shell.

-Find below all the commands history which we use to reset the password.
+Find below all the commands history that we use to reset the password.

 RHEL7_root_password6